svetlyr/aws-test-task/README.md

 ```
 And fill in the env vars.

-### Accessing Swagger UI

-To explore and interact with the API endpoints using Swagger UI, follow these steps:

-You are now ready to explore and interact with the API endpoints using Swagger UI.

 ### Local Development

 To start the project for local development with custom hot module reloading (HMR) webpack config: